 ACC member companies manufacture products that are critical to the everyday health and well-being of our nation and essential to developing a greener, cleaner, and more competitive economy.
-Because of their critical role to nation's economy and their responsibility to their employees and communities, safety and security continue to be a top priority for ACC members—including cybersecurity.
+Because of their critical role to our nation's economy and their responsibility to their employees and communities, safety and security continue to be a top priority for ACC members—including cybersecurity.

 It is not only appropriate but necessary that industry’s efforts are combined with a smart regulatory approach to ensure that everyone throughout the chemical sector is doing their part to protect this important part of the country's critical infrastructure.